erik-corder/react-software-enginner-practice-session/README.md

 ### ⚙️ Tech Stack to be used

 - React.js (Latest)
-- SASS Stylesheets (scss) / TailwindCSS / CSS or you related any style framwork
+- SASS Stylesheets (scss) / TailwindCSS / CSS or you relevant any style framwork
 - Axios http client

 ---